 Anyone who violates any of the exclusive rights of the copyright owner … or of the author … is an infringer of the copyright or right of the author, as the case may be.

-Copyright infringement really comes into play when someone is illegally sharing a seller’s resource on their website…for free.
+Copyright infringement really comes into play when someone is illegally sharing a Teacher-Author’s resource on their website…for free.
 It doesn’t really need to be mentioned, but this also applies if someone is trying to sell a product created by a Teachers Pay Teachers seller.
-Sellers are trying to earn extra income off of their Teachers Pay Teachers stores, and for many of them, it’s actually their sole source of income.
-When a school or a person uploads a seller’s product to a website where anyone in the world can download it, you’re pulling revenue away from that person for the product they worked hard to create and perfect.
+Teacher-Authors are trying to earn extra income off of their Teachers Pay Teachers stores, and for many of them, it’s actually their sole source of income.
+When a school or a person uploads a Teacher-Author’s product to a website where anyone in the world can download it, you’re pulling revenue away from that person for the product they worked hard to create and perfect.
 Let me reiterate: They created the product.
-This is why on many of the products you buy on Teachers Pay Teachers, every single page has the copyright symbol, the name of the seller or the store name, and the year it was created.
+This is why on many of the products you buy on Teachers Pay Teachers, every single page has the copyright symbol, the name of the Teacher-Author or the store name, and (possibly) the year it was created.
 (You may not see this on products from newer sellers who might not realize that this is a step they need to take.)

-Another point I want to make is that it’s a copyright infringement when you buy a product for yourself and then share it with other teachers for free.
+Another point I want to make is that it’s copyright infringement when you buy a product for yourself and then share it with other teachers for free.
 This is essentially the same thing as putting it up on your school’s website for all to download, except you’re sharing it with all of the teachers in your department or on your team–or maybe even in your whole district!
-We sellers have heard horror stories of teachers creating Google Drive folders where they’ll upload the resources they’ve purchased from Teachers Pay Teachers for anyone with access to the folder to download and use.
-We’ve also seen teachers tag friends in the comments of a seller’s post about their product on social media saying things like, “I’ll buy this and then I’ll share it with you” or “Let’s split the cost of this.”
+We Teacher-Authors have heard horror stories of teachers creating Google Drive folders where they’ll upload the resources they’ve purchased from Teachers Pay Teachers for anyone with access to the folder to download and use.
+We’ve also seen teachers tag friends in the comments of a Teacher-Author’s post about their product on social media saying things like, “I’ll buy this and then I’ll share it with you” or “Let’s split the cost of this.”
 This is copyright infringement.
 I’ll come back to it later, but there are legal ways to share with your teacher friends.

-And yet another point I want to touch on is that maybe you did upload a seller’s resource to your school’s website or to your class blog, but you were trying to provide it for your students–maybe for when they’re absent, or maybe so they can refer back to it for homework or studying.
+And yet another point I want to touch on is that maybe you did upload a Teacher-Author’s resource to your school’s website or to your class blog, but you were trying to provide it for your students–maybe for when they’re absent, or maybe so they can refer back to it for homework or studying.
 It’s innocent.
 You don’t even realize it’s a copyright violation.
 But it is.
 When you post something online, even if it’s for your students…if everyone can access it, then it’s a copyright violation.

 What does it mean when I make a purchase on Teachers Pay Teachers?